 Climate change: Schools should raise awareness of the issue at an early stage

 To what extent are you perhaps also trying to make your nine-year-old son aware of the issue?

-Dr. Stefan Frädrich: In my opinion, schools should draw attention to the topic early enough and show what we can do in the area of climate change.
+Dr. Stefan Frädrich: In my opinion, schools should raise awareness of the issue early enough and show what we can do in the area of climate change.
 My son is in the fourth grade.
-In the last few weeks they have been working very intensively on the subject of climate change.
-I have even built a small biogas plant with him here in homeschooling: Just put kitchen scraps in a bottle, fill it with water and put a balloon over it.
+In the last few weeks, they have been working very intensively on the topic of climate change.
+I have even talked to him here at the Homeschooling built a small biogas plant: Simply put kitchen waste in a bottle, fill it with water and put a balloon over it.
 Then we observed how gases formed over the course of the next few days.

 Of course, I also try to explain to my son what I am doing in my book "Günter saves the world".
 I show him a lecture on the subject.

 But I am not really worried about the young people.
 I am worried about the older part of our society, generation 40+.
 I'm one of them.
 We've already had Behavior taught that we think is normal and that we don't question - or rarely do.
 I think the issue is that many dismiss climate change by saying "yeah, it won't be that bad".

 Stefan on climate change: "Let's prevent more disasters with prevention!"

 You also talk about "prevention dilemma" in the book - what do you mean by that exactly?